List of current first-class cricket teams

 This is a list of current first-class cricket teams, organised first by country and then alphabetically.
-A first class match is one of three or more days' scheduled duration between two sides of eleven players each and is officially adjudged to be worthy of the status by virtue of the standard of the competing teams.
+A first class match is one of three or more days' scheduled duration between two sides of eleven players each which is officially adjudged to be worthy of the status by virtue of the standard of the competing teams.
 Matches must allow for the teams to play two innings each.

 Where a team plays at more than one home ground, only their main ground is listed here.